-Special residency considerations for short-term assignments focus mainly on the assignee insuring that he does not become an Israeli resident.
+Special residency considerations for short-term assignments focus mainly on the assignee insuring that they do not become an Israeli resident.
 Residency in Israel is determined mainly by the center of vital interests test.
 Therefore, it is advised that special care be taken not to cross the threshold of the center of vital interests as an Israeli resident.

 Are there special payroll considerations for short-term assignments?

-If there is a double taxation treaty between the two countries, it is possible that there will be no taxation at the host country.
-Common requirements for being taxed only at the home country of the employee include, among other things, the employee is present in the other state for a period or periods not exceeding in the aggregate 183 days in the fiscal year concerned, the remuneration is paid by or on behalf of an employer who is not a resident of the other state, and the remuneration is not deducted from the profits of a permanent establishment.
+If there is a double taxation treaty between the two countries/territories, it is possible that there will be no taxation at the host country/territory.
+Common requirements for being taxed only at the home country/territory of the employee include, among other things, the employee is present in the other state for a period or periods not exceeding in the aggregate 183 days in the fiscal year concerned, the remuneration is paid by or on behalf of an employer who is not a resident of the other state, and the remuneration is not deducted from the profits of a permanent establishment.

 Are there any additional considerations that should be considered before initiating a short- term assignment in Israel?